-All transactions are at the exchange amount and any amounts outstanding are unsecured and non-interest bearing.
+All transactions are calculated at share prices derived from exchange and any amounts outstanding are unsecured and non-interest bearing.

 Management personnel also participate in the Company's share option program, see Note 8 to reference the compensation amount below.
 In addition to the above agreements, the Company paid or accrued key management personnel the following: